GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Only listen to the fortune cookie; disregard all other fortune telling units.
+> 🥠 Don’t let statistics do a number on you.

 ### Our Tech Stack